zama-ai/concrete/docs/core-features/fhe_basics.md

   }
 }
 ```

-The only thing you should keep in mind is that it adds a constraint on the input type, and that is the reason behind having a maximum bit-width supported in Concrete.
+There are 2 things to keep in mind about PBS:

-Second takeaway is that PBS are the most costly operations in FHE, the less PBS in your circuit the faster it will run.
-It is an interesting metrics to optimize (you will see that Concrete could give you the number of PBS used in your circuit).
+- **Input type constraints**: PBS operations adds constraints on input type and thus limits the maximum bit-width supported in Concrete.

-Note also that PBS cost varies with the input variable precision (a circuit with 8 bit PBS will run faster than one with 16 bits PBS).
+- **PBS performance impact**: PBS operations are costly, so minimizing the number of PBS can improve circuit performance.
+PBS cost also varies with input precision (for example, an 8-bit PBS is faster than a 16-bit PBS).
+To learn more about optimizing PBS, refer to the [Optimization](../optimization/self.md) section.